mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 encrypted and authenticated in a QUIC packet.
 This transmission is subject to congestion control, but the datagram that contains the packet is not retransmitted in case of losses as specified in {{I-D.pauly-quic-datagram}}.
 The datagram mode is intended to provide a similar service as the one provided by IPSec tunnels or DTLS.
-As IP packets are encoded in QUIC frames.

-TODO(ob): Maybe look at MTU issues, because those will appear -> move in another part of the document that discusses more details

-TODO(mp): Gregory Detal would have liked to read a discussion on the IP routing infra needed.

 # The stream mode